Althro/Tales-Retold-of-Neon-Nights/README.md

 Once you have completed pre-installation, download the [latest version of Wabbajack]((https://github.com/wabbajack-tools/wabbajack/releases)) and place it in a folder such as `C:\Games\Wabbajack`. **Do not place it in program files, on your desktop or in your downloads folder.** I recommend placing it on an SSD as it will work quicker on there.

-#### Downloading and Installing TotNN
+#### Downloading and Installing TRoNN

-Downloading and installing TotNN shoould be relatively quick as it is not that large (less than 1GB in fact).
+Downloading and installing TRoNN shoould be relatively quick as it is not that large (less than 1GB in fact).
 To install, complete the following steps.

-1. Download the latest installer from [releases](https://github.com/Althro/Tales-of-the-Neon-Nights/releases) tab.
+1. Download the latest installer from [releases](https://github.com/Althro/Tales-Retold-of-Neon-Nights/releases) tab.
 Move it to a location such as C:\Games.
 2. Open Wabbajack and click on install from disk.
 3. Select the file you just downloaded called `Tales of the Neon Nights.wabbajack`.
-4. Set the installation folder to be somewhere like C:\Games\TotNN. **Do not install it to your desktop or downloads folder.** The downloads folder will autofill.
+4. Set the installation folder to be somewhere like C:\Games\TRoNN. **Do not install it to your desktop or downloads folder.** The downloads folder will autofill.
 5. Press the play button to begin.
 6. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
 7. If the installation is successful, jump for joy and move onto [post installation](#post-installation).
 If the installation is unsuccessful, follow what is below.